jamesmanning/EntityFramework.LazyLoadLoggingInterceptor/README.md

 ## What are the alternatives to lazy loading?

-Since turning lazy loading off, especially on an existing codebase, can result in runtime breaks that didn't exist before, it's usually a bad idea to do so unless you have sufficient automated testing coverage to ensure any such places would be discovered as part of a CI build.
+Since turning lazy loading off, especially on an existing codebase, can result in runtime breaks that didn't exist before, it's usually a bad idea to do so unless you have sufficient automated testing coverage to ensure any such places would be discovered as part of a CI build or integration testing.

 In terms of API usage, there are 2 primary alternatives: [eager loading](https://msdn.microsoft.com/en-us/library/jj574232(v=vs.113).aspx#Anchor_0) and [explicit loading](https://msdn.microsoft.com/en-us/library/jj574232(v=vs.113).aspx#Anchor_2).